Agentic AI: The New Paradigm

 Memory Architecture Types

-- Passive Memory: Refers to knowledge and experiences not actively used but available for recall.
-This long-term store serves as a deep knowledge base that agents can draw from as needed.
+• Passive Memory: This is knowledge and experiences that are not actively used but can be remembered.
+This long-term store is a deep knowledge base that agents can use when they need to.

 Advanced Memory Mechanisms

-- Memory Consolidation: Transfers important details from short-term to long-term memory.
+• Memory Consolidation: Moves important information from short-term to long-term memory.

 Multi-Agent Systems and Coordination